rebelinux/Veeam.Diagrammer/README.md

 ### **New-VeeamDiagram**

 The `New-VeeamDiagram` cmdlet is used to generate a Veeam Backup & Replication diagram.
-The type of as built report to generate is specified by using the `Report` parameter.
-The report parameter relies on additional report modules being installed alongside the `AsBuiltReport.Core` module.
-The `Target` parameter specifies one or more systems on which to connect and run the report.
+The type of as built report to generate is specified by using the `DiagramType` parameter.
+The DiagramType parameter relies on additional diagram modules being created alongside the defaults module.
+The `Target` parameter specifies one or more Veeam VBR servers on which to connect and run the diagram.
 User credentials to the system are specifed using the `Credential`, or the `Username` and `Password` parameters.
-One or more document formats, such as `HTML`, `Word` or `Text` can be specified using the `Format` parameter.
+One or more document formats, such as `PNG`, `PDF`, `SVG` or `DOT` can be specified using the `Format` parameter.
 Additional parameters are outlined below.

 ```powershell
 .PARAMETER DiagramType